readable111/Crop-Hero/MPM/mpm.md

 The custom page scroll handler function is based on a custom function defined in another file called `usePagerScrollHandler`.
 The handler use the `GeneralHandler` interface and `GeneralHandlers` type as a parameter.
 It is based on a useEvent hook which automatically optimizes the code as it waits for the scroll event to be triggered.
 You'll also see the `worklet` directive which defines the function as a worklet, meaning it's optimized to run on the native/UI thread in Reanimated.
 This makes animations and event handling more efficient.
 Basically, all of it allows me to define custom events when the page is scrolled.

 The `PagingDots` component uses the map function again to create one dot for every item in the lost.
 Each dot is a ScalingDot component which is passed any props passed to `PagingDots` that it does not already use.
 These props are defined in as a type so that I could specify which props existed and their type.
 While the props are copy-pasted from the ScalingDot file, ScalingDot only works properly with default exports so I could not export the props.
 The ScalingDot component basically just displays an animated circle with the color, opacity, and size changing based on whether it is the currently selected dot.
 All of the animated restyling is handled by more interpolation and clamping which function just like above.
 As one note, there are several lines like `inActiveDotColor: inActiveDotColor || '#347af0'`.
 This line means that the `inActiveDotColor` prop is used normally but allows the line to default to  '#347af0' when the prop is null.

+#### Ambient Weather <a name="ambient_weather"></a>
+*Author: Daniel*

+While the previous section discusses how the WeatherSlider component functions, this section focuses on how the information is obtained.
+First, the API key, app key, and device MAC address are fetched from AsyncStorage.
+If any of those values have not been set (meaning that they are equivalent to null or are zero-length), then the default JSON is used.
+Since this if block will trigger before the async functions fetch the values, the default JSON provides loading icons.
+Once the information has been fetched, it is passed to the `fetchWeatherData` function which returns an array.
+From the array, I retrieve the first entry and then construct the slider's JSON from specific fields.
+Specifically, I use the temperature in Fahrenheit (tempf), the feels-like temperature (feels_like), the wind speed in mph (windspeedmph), the amount of rain today in inches (dailyrainin), the humidity percent (humidity), and the soil moisture (soilmoisture).

+The `fetchWeatherData` function is wrapped by the `rateLimiter` function.
+The `rateLimiter` function checks whether the last request occurred within the past 1000ms or past 1 second (the maximum rate permitted by Ambient Weather).
+If the request is too soon, it is ignored and the Promise is resolved to null.
+Otherwise, the timestamp for the last request is updated, and the original function is called with the original arguments.
+The `fetchWeatherData` function receives the API key, app key, and MAC address.
+The function basically wraps an axios call which makes a GET request to Ambient Weather's RESTful API.
+The API and app keys are passed as params and are required to gain access to the API.
+The MAC address is passed as part of the URL which targets the data provided by a specific sensor.
+Without the MAC address, I would need to fetch a list of all sensors associated with that account, determine which ones provide useful information, and extract it.

 #### Crop Carousel <a name="crop_carousel"></a>
 *Author: Daniel*